ratwolfzero/hopalong_python/README.md

 Key Points:

 - Two-Pass Approach: The program first pre-calculates the trajectory extents (min/max values).
-- On-the-Fly Updates:
-  As the trajectory is computed, the corresponding image pixels are scaled by extents and updated dynamically, ensuring efficient memory and processing.
+- On-the-Fly Updates: As the trajectory is computed, the corresponding image pixels are scaled by extents and updated dynamically.
 - Interactive Display: The final attractor image is rendered using Matplotlib, allowing for interactive visualization in a pop-up window.
 - Performance Optimization: Utilizes Numba for Just-In-Time (JIT) compilation to enhance the speed of computations.